Learning Preferences from Conjoint Data: A Hybrid Structural Deep Learning Approach: Introduction

-In the marketing literature, it has long been known that conjoint studies can identify the structural parameters of an underlying utility model.
-The conjoint measurement foundations laid by \citet{luce1964simultaneous} and \citet{green1971conjoint} were linked to random utility models by \citet{mcfadden1974conditional}, and the connection between conjoint experiments and structural discrete choice has been a staple of marketing research \citep{green1978conjoint, green1990conjoint, louviere2000stated, train2009discrete}.\footnote{The introduction of conjoint analysis to political science by \citet{hainmueller2014causal} does discuss the random utility foundation, citing \citet{luce1964simultaneous}, \citet{green1971conjoint}, and \citet{mcfadden1974conditional}; see \citet{bansak2021conjoint} for a comprehensive handbook treatment.
+The marketing literature has long recognized that conjoint studies can identify the structural parameters of an underlying utility model.
+The conjoint measurement foundations laid by \citet{luce1964simultaneous} and \citet{green1971conjoint} were linked to random utility models by \citet{mcfadden1974conditional}, and the connection between conjoint experiments and structural discrete choice has been a staple of marketing research \citep{green1978conjoint, green1990conjoint, louviere2000stated, train2009discrete}.\footnote{The introduction of conjoint analysis to political science by \citet{hainmueller2014causal} situates it within the older traditions of conjoint measurement \citep{luce1964simultaneous} and marketing \citep{green1971conjoint} and relates their nonparametric estimator to model-based discrete choice such as conditional logit \citep{mcfadden1974conditional}, though they remain agnostic about the underlying behavioral model; see \citet{bansak2021conjoint} for a comprehensive handbook treatment.
 Our contribution is to develop this structural approach and the quantities it enables.} Random utility models have also been used extensively in political science---notably the probabilistic spatial-utility frameworks of \citet{poole1985spatial} and \citet{palfrey1987relationship}, the heterogeneous voter-choice models of \citet{rivers1988heterogeneity} and \citet{alvarez1998multiparty}, and the Bayesian ideal-point models of \citet{martin2002dynamic} and \citet{clinton2004statistical}---and the formal literature on spatial voting and preference aggregation \citep{enelow1984spatial, hinich1997analytical, austensmith1999positive} provides the theoretical foundations for the structural quantities we recover.
-But these traditions have not been linked to conjoint experiments.
-Our paper makes this connection, and by using deep neural networks to flexibly estimate preference heterogeneity, addresses the main worry that political scientists have about parametric identification: that the specified model may not be capturing the underlying data generating process.
+But these traditions have not been linked to conjoint experiments in a way that combines flexible systematic heterogeneity with respondent-level updating.
+Our paper makes this connection and, by combining flexible DNN estimation of the mean structure with a structural updating step for residual heterogeneity, addresses the main worry about parametric identification: that the specified model may not capture the underlying data generating process.